microchip-pic-avr-examples/avr64ea48-ammonia-fusa-demo-mplab-mcc/README.md

 ## Changes to Class B Libraries

-A minor change was made to the Class B library to convert the CRC from big-endian to little-endian when stored in flash.
+A minor change was made to the Class B library to convert the Cyclic Redundancy Check (CRC) from big-endian to little-endian when stored in flash.
 This enables the SW checksum to be compatiable with the HW checksum.

 ## Related Documentation